RuiApostolo/shownamer/README.md

 # Shownamer - Media Renamer

-A lightweight Python CLI tool that renames TV show episode video files by fetching their actual episode titles.
-Movies are not supported, All TV Shows and Sitcoms are supported.
+A lightweight Python CLI tool that renames TV show episodes and Movie files by fetching their actual episode titles.
+All TV Shows and Sitcoms and Movies are supported.

 > [!NOTE]
-> Fetches details and Names from [TVmaze](https://www.tvmaze.com/).
+> Fetches details and names from [TVmaze](https://www.tvmaze.com/) and [IMDBPy](https://github.com/MaximShidlovski23/imdbpy).

 ## Features